 3 other ways to make baked potatoes

-- Pressure cooker baked potatoes – the quickest way to get them cooked
+- Pressure cooker potatoes – the quickest way to get them cooked (seen below)

 - Smoked baked potatoes – the taste of these is amazing

-- Best way to make baked potatoes in the oven – so the skins are crispy, insides are fluffy
+- Oven baked potatoes – so the skins are crispy, insides are fluffy

 Crockpot Baked Potatoes